 Now the symbol of the earth in the book of Revelation is not so specific, meaning it implies the world—worldliness; something fundamentally human and base as opposed to heaven and its glories.

-So we have the sea being one that is unstable, shifting, with this implication of people.
-And on the other hand we have earth, which is firm, but it is always in opposition to heaven, so it tends to symbolize worldly things, or human things—something that originates here on Earth among men.
+We have the sea being one that is unstable, shifting, with this implication of people.
+And on the other hand we have earth, which is firm, but it is always in opposition to heaven, so it tends to symbolize worldly things, or human things—something that originates here on earth among men.
 Both of these symbols have this idea of people in it.

 Let us put this together.
 We can understand that the first beast rises out of the ever-changing sea of human politics and the wrestling for power.
 In other words, the first beast rises up out of volatility, confusion, and political storm.
 It is a political, military, and governmental entity.
 It is an entity of pure power.
 But, as we know, world power shifts a lot.
 Kingdoms rise and fall.